SnoopJ/captiongame/README.md

 `node server.js`
 Browse to the web server running on localhost && [hold onto your butts](http://butt.holdings)

+If you want to support images from imgur, put your [API key](https://api.imgur.com/oauth2/addclient) into the `imgurapikey` file:
+`echo yourAPIkey > imgurapikey`

 If you'd like to open a specific instance of the game, browser to /play/GameID, and only players accessing this URL will be in your game!